Rise Up Australia Party: Policies and philosophy

 The aims of the party included opposition to multiculturalism, preserving Australia's "Judeo-Christian heritage" and cuts to Australia's "Muslim intake", as well as the protection of Australian ownership, freedom of speech, and freedom of religion.

-Before the 2009 Black Saturday bush fires in Victoria which claimed 173 lives, Nalliah claimed to have had a warning dream from God: that His protection would be removed from Victoria, if the Church did not repent and seek God regarding their apathy towards the passing of a Bill that resulted in the "slaughter of innocent children up to full term in the womb."
+Before the 2009 Black Saturday bushfires in Victoria which claimed 173 lives, Nalliah claimed to have had a warning dream from God: that His protection would be removed from Victoria, if the Church did not repent and seek God regarding their apathy towards the passing of a Bill that resulted in the "slaughter of innocent children up to full term in the womb."
 In a similar vein, Nalliah also linked the catastrophic 2010–2011 Queensland floods to remarks Kevin Rudd made about Israel.
 Nalliah declared on his website "...at once I was reminded of Kevin Rudd speaking against Israel in Israel on 14th December 2010.
 It is very interesting that Kevin Rudd is from QLD.
 Is God trying to get our attention?
 Yes, I believe so."

 The party voiced support for the state of Israel, stating in its policy platform "[we] support the right of the State of Israel to exist within secure and defensible borders, and with Jerusalem as its undivided capital".

 In a 2011 interview with Perth's Out in Perth, Nalliah stated that homosexuals can be turned back to heterosexual relationships through education and through faith in Christ. " ... while we love the homosexual community and want to get to know them better, we also have a stand, where we say, children need to be protected (from alternative lifestyles).
 There are times in life when you do things, and maybe you feel yes you are locked into an agenda.... our position is that homosexuality is not OK" and that "Children should not be exposed to [public displays of homosexual affection] and other practices that go beyond morality."
-The Party also stated that there will be a "homosexual marriage onslaught across the state" if same sex marriage legislation is passed.
+The Party also stated that there will be a "homosexual marriage onslaught across the state" if same-sex marriage legislation was passed.

 The party's energy policy also claimed that Australia's coal-fired power stations are 42% energy efficient, and proposed the repeal of the carbon tax if elected in 2013.
 The party stated that there needs to be an overhaul of Australia's media content laws, restricting content that is immoral and violent, as well as "socially-degenerating themes".
 It supported animal welfare issues such as free range farming and banning of live exports and animal testing.